tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

 - **2024-06-08:** Implemented backend endpoint for fetching user tasks (GET /rewards/tasks).
 - **2024-06-08:** Completed user interface for converting rewards and viewing/completing tasks with modern design.
 - **2024-06-08:** Added confirmation dialog for reward conversion and improved error messages for better user experience.
+- **2024-06-08:** Created dedicated tasks page with filtering, sorting, and modern UI design.
+Modified Rewards & Tasks page to show only 2 recent tasks with "View All Tasks" button.
+- **2024-06-08:** Implemented backend pagination, filtering, and sorting for optimal performance with large datasets.
+Added pagination controls and per-page selection.

 ---